 On the menu: Chinese 5 spice-hoisin Pork Belly w/sweet potato purée, Chinese cabbage & crackling

-“When we came about doing this thing I remember I was somewhere eating char sui bao – this is that hoisin and pork belly dumpling – and that’s the hoisin sauce and the pork belly, which for me is a real thing.
-I think that’s a really good combination, that sweet sticky thing, and it wasn’t anywhere near enough to that, but the idea is that when you glaze the belly with the hoisin sauce, you get that sticky caramelised thing; slightly blackened, like a lacquer, and that is really good, and sweet, and sticky, and Chinese, and all of that.
+When we hit on doing this particular version, I remember I was somewhere eating char siu bao (a hoisin sauce and pork belly dumpling), which for me is a really good combination, because it’s sweet and sticky, and just delicious.
+Our version wasn’t yet anywhere near that, but we eventually got to the idea that if you glaze the belly with the hoisin sauce, you get that sticky caramelised, slightly blackened result, like a lacquer, which delivers that excellent sweet, sticky, Chinese taste sensation.

 We have in the past served that pork belly dish with a much more Western spin, with braised cabbage, and apple compote, and Cumberland sauce, and the dish works perfectly well.
-But I think that this is the best of them: I think this dish hits every single one of those easy eating childhood fantasy pork dishes that you could possibly want.
+But I think that this is the best of them: it hits every single one of those easy eating childhood fantasy pork dishes that you could possibly want.
 It’s not overly challenging; the belly is really soft; the flavours of the dish are the sweet and savoury that you find in the Asian world, and the whole combination really does work very well.

 A final thing about the pork belly is the importance of the sprouts, and the weird musky, earth-like flavour that works off the sweet and the salty.
-The dish is not nearly as interesting or cool without the sprouts – [Like the rug in The Big Lebowski] they really tie the dish together”.
+The dish is not nearly as interesting or cool without the sprouts – [Like the rug in The Big Lebowski] they really tie the dish together.

-Where to get it: Black Sheep Restaurant, 104 Kloof Str., Cape Town.
+Where (else) to get it: Black Sheep Restaurant, 104 Kloof Str., Cape Town.
 021 426 2661